-Neil Ashton is based in StoneTurn’s London office and has over 20 years of experience working in practice, in industry and in expert witness and litigation support work.
+Neil Ashton is based in StoneTurn’s London office and has approximately 25 years of experience working in practice, in industry and in expert witness and litigation support work.

 He acts in complex domestic and international litigation, arbitration and mediation and has worked as an expert witness, adviser or expert determiner for clients in a wide range of industry sectors.
-Neil has been recognised by Who’s Who Legal: Arbitration – Expert Witnesses (2021, 2020, 2019) as “a renowned expert in the quantification of damages and a specialist in post-M&A cases”, cited by clients for “his ‘great efficiency’ and ‘thoroughness of his preparation’”.
+Neil has been named as a Global Leader by Who’s Who Legal, being recognised in Arbitration – Expert Witnesses in 2022, 2021, 2020 and 2019 and Quantum of Damages in 2021.
+He is cited by clients as “a renowned expert in the quantification of damages and a specialist in post-M&A cases,” clients noted “his ‘great efficiency’ and ‘thoroughness of his preparation’” and commented on him as being “extremely knowledgeable” and “a real asset on any case.”
+Neil is listed as a Thought Leader in both the 2022 and 2021 Who’s Who Legal: Arbitration guide.
 He has significant experience in the evaluation and quantification of damage due to breach of contract or business interruption.
-In particular, he is commonly involved in post-acquisition matters and the valuation of businesses in a dispute context.
+He is commonly involved in post-acquisition matters and the valuation of businesses in a dispute context and he has also led, and testified in, engagements involving allegations of fraud and corruption and investigating the financial consequences.
 Neil has given oral testimony both in Court and before arbitral panels on a variety of matters, including large-scale multi-$100m proceedings.
 He has given evidence via witness conferencing as well as traditional cross-examination.

 Neil’s sector experience includes: